mathewmeconry/bexio/Readme.md

 NPM Package for the API of [Bexio](https://www.bexio.com)

+## Version 0.1
+This version is a complete refactor (I know quite early for a complete refactor but it had to be done).
+NO BACKWARDCOMPATIBILITY FOR < v0.1

 ## Typings
 The typings for the module are already included in the package